 1. How can I get my dog to stop peeing on my bed?

 If you aren’t looking at a medical problem, you’ll need to retrain your dog to pee outside.
 Make sure that you block access to your bed and praise your dog any time he or she goes to the bathroom outside.
+Get them used to spending time outside in an invisible dog fence, and they’ll be more likely to use the bathroom in the yard as a result.

 2. Why is my dog peeing on my bed all of a sudden?